 Instead of a strike, members of the coalition in Metro Manila drove a transport caravan to Malacañang and launched a week of nationwide protest actions against the phaseout.
 They are facing government repression, though.

-Aileen Lizada, spokesperson of the Land Transportation Franchising and Regulatory Board (LTFRB), has said the drivers have no permit to hold a caravan and protest today.
+Aileen Lizada, spokesperson of the Land Transportation Franchising and Regulatory Board (LTFRB), said the drivers had no permit to hold a caravan and protest today.
 As such, from the transport groups’ gathering in Welcome Rotonda up to the area near UST and on to Morayta going to Mendiola Bridge (Chino Roces), the protesters were repeatedly confronted by policemen, Land Transportation Office (LTO) and Metro Manila Development Authority personnel.
 Spotted near the protesters were some 100-plus members of the Manila Police District plus a truckload of armed soldiers.
 The protesters also spotted an LTO personnel carrying a gun and entering the ranks of the protesters.

 While picketing in front of UST and while marching at Morayta on the way to Mendiola, MMDA tow trucks and policemen visibly under the command of the LTFRB and LTO tried to intimidate the protesters.
 MMDA tow trucks and policemen lined up close against the protesters.
 A tow truck even threatened to wreck or tow the jeepneys.
 The drivers and supporters from youth groups LFS, Anakbayan, and Kadamay stood on the way of the tow trucks and peacefully asked the truck drivers to leave.